Solar Panel Cost in Hilton Head Island, SC (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Hilton Head Island area costs approximately $13,500 for a 7.5 kW system before incentives.
-After the 30% federal tax credit and South Carolina state incentives, the net cost drops to approximately $6,075.
+A typical solar installation in Hilton Head Island costs approximately $13,500 for a 7.5 kW system (about $1.80/watt) before incentives.
+After the 30% federal tax credit and South Carolina's 25% state credit, the net cost drops to approximately $6,075.
+That is 10% below the U.S. average of $15,000.
+See all South Carolina incentives.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple Hilton Head Island installer quotes side by side.
+The best solar company in Hilton Head Island depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+In Hilton Head Island, check both national companies and local South Carolina installers for the best pricing.
+Use EnergySage to compare Hilton Head Island installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team